-Social psychologists, anthropologists, and sociologists entered the cognitive-science discourse, sometimes taking HCI as their empirical touchstone.
-Suchman's study of photocopier use described a variety of usability problems with advanced photocopier-user interfaces.
+Social psychologists, anthropologists, and sociologists entered the cognitivescience discourse, sometimes taking HCI as their empirical touchstone.
+Such man's study of photocopier use described a variety of usability problems with advanced photocopier-user interfaces.
 She considered the interaction between the person and the machine as a sort of conversation that frequently fails because the participants do not understand one another.

 And another driving force for diversification was the internationalisation of HCI, which according to Carroll [4, p.
-4f] was 'facilitated by several International Federation for Information Processing (IFIP) conferences held in Europe, and by initiatives within major computer companies'.
+4f] was 'facilitated by several International Federation for Information Processing (IFIP) conferences held in Europe, and by initiatives within major computer companies.'.

 Combining technological and human factors into an overall focus on HCI as a discipline Shackel published a seminal paper in 1997 with a reprint in 2009 [26], where he characterises the technological, human, and methodological progress, but also the evolution of the field with research centres, conferences and journals, and a body of knowledge that has been growing rapidly.
 In a similar vein Grudin [15] characterised the overall evolution of HCI, as well as human factors and ergonomics, and information systems.
 He-like Carroll-also points out the increasing diversity, which in his opinion is related to the divergence of HCI and human factors.

-Overall, HCI has evolved, yet many seminal works and theories, and models do not outdate.
+So, overall, HCI has been evolving, yet, at the same time, many seminal works and theories, and models do not outdate.
 For instance, Erickson and McDonald [11, p.
 3] write that there is 'valuable older work fading from our discipline's working memory.
 We are interested in bringing back that work in a way that reflects the diversity of the field's influences, and the idiosyncrasies of the individuals who constitute the discipline.'.